Crossy147/scala-commons/docs/RPCFramework.md

 #### Type safety

 Just like for `AsRealRPC`, instances of `AsRawRPC` are macro-generated and perform thorough validation of RPC interfaces that should fail in compile-time if anything is invalid.
-Compilation error will be issued when:
+A compilation error will be issued when:
 * some abstract method has wrong signature (takes type parameters or has wrong return type)
 * any of the RPC parameters is not de-serializable (no instance of `Reader` typeclass is found for its type)
 * any of the function results is not serializable (no instance of `Writer` typeclass is found for its type)